Assignments and Exams

 - The online/distance learning department of any member institution of the University Professional and Continuing Education Association (UPCEA)

 - The online/distance learning or continuing education department at any accredited two- or four-year college or university.

 - Any member institution of the National College Testing Association.
 Search for an NCTA test center online.

 - Administrative staff or tenured faculty members at an accredited two- or four-year college or university.
-Teaching assistants, graduate students, adjunct faculty, and laboratory assistants are not considered acceptable proctors.
+College library, athletic department staff, teaching assistants, graduate students, adjunct faculty, and laboratory assistants are not considered acceptable proctors.